d-biswa/Differentiable-SysCon/README.md

+# Differentiable Programming for Modeling and Control of Dynamical Systems

 ## Full Day Workshop at the 2023 American Control Conference ([ACC](https://acc2023.a2c2.org/))
 - **Date**: May 30, 2023
 - **Venue**: Hilton San Diego Bayfront Hotel in San Diego, CA, USA